TemariVirus/unperfect-tetris/README.md

 180-less and 180 variant, the 180-less variant has no 180 rotations.
 The 180
 variant has 180 rotations but no 180 kicks.
 Supported Values:
 [none,none180,srs,srs180,srsPlus,srsTetrio] (default: srs)

+`-m`, `--min-height` Overrides the minimum height of the PC to find.

+`-n`, `--nn` The path to the neural network to use for the bot.
+If not provided, a default built-in network will be used.

 `-s`, `--save` The piece type to save in the hold slot by the end of the perfect clear.
 If not specified, any piece may go into the hold slot.
 Supported